When it comes to treating type 2 diabetes, there is no medicine more widely used than Metformin.

 Who should consider taking Metformin?

 Type 2 diabetes is a condition that can often go undetected for many years before it is formally diagnosed.
 In type 2 diabetes, the body slowly becomes less effective in using its insulin.
-This is known as insulin resistance.
+This is insulin resistance.
+People with insulin resistance may benefit from taking metformin since it can increase insulin sensitivity.

 - Extreme thirst or hunger.